 The Compass School of Texas offers a robust core curriculum with a unique blend of the Reggio Emilia philosophy and project-based learning.
-We define child-centered as valuing and respecting children’s thoughts, inquiries, and ideas.
-Educators plan and design lessons by providing multiple lenses for each topic and guiding students to explore with creativity and imagination.
-Striving to nurture a sense of belonging and academic excellence, Compass educators plan lessons designed with multiple lenses for each topic, guiding students to explore resolutions with data and their imaginations.
-Students are encouraged to love learning, and educators are committed to finding the profound potential in every student.
-Working in small groups to gain true comprehension of subjects, students process understanding through high-level thinking.
+Compass educators plan lessons designed with multiple lenses for each topic, guiding students to explore resolutions with data and their imaginations.

 Language Arts

 The Compass Language Arts program combines the essential and interconnected parts of language development: speaking, listening, reading, and writing.
-The students’ day will begin with a unique provocation to spark learning and curiosity.
-Students will use this time to share new ideas and engage in peer conversation to learn and ask questions.
-Our program fully embraces the five pillars of literacy - phonemic awareness, systematic phonics, vocabulary, reading fluency, and comprehension.
-Students engage daily in a structured phonics program that combines learning isolated sounds with memorizing high-frequency words.
-We believe that phonics is the essential pathway for students to become successful readers, spellers, and writers.
+The students’ day begins with a unique provocation to spark learning and curiosity.
+Students use the provocations to share new ideas and engage in peer conversation to learn and ask questions.
+The program fully embraces the five pillars of literacy — phonemic awareness, systematic phonics, vocabulary, reading fluency, and comprehension.

 Mathematics

-Compass believes in a conceptual approach to teaching mathematics that emphasizes the importance of practice even after they have mastered a subject.
-The more students engage in effective practice, the more they will learn.
+Compass offers a conceptual approach to teaching mathematics.
 Conceptual learning in mathematics focuses on teaching math by uncovering and understanding why and how math works rather than telling students to memorize isolated facts and formulas.
 Daily, students problem-solve, develop sound reasoning, and communicate their mathematical thinking in written and oral forms.
-Students will make connections between mathematical ideas and real-life experiences.
-Students will work with various natural materials to bring concepts to life and deepen their understanding.
-By making connections between mathematical ideas and real-life experiences, the learning experience will go beyond the classroom and inspire deeper thinking about how math impacts the world around them.
+Students make connections between mathematical ideas and real-life experiences.
+Students work with manipulatives to bring concepts to life and deepen their understanding.
+Making connections between mathematical ideas and real-world applications, allows learning to go beyond the classroom, inspiring deeper thinking about the ways in which math impacts the world around them.

-The focus of the Compass science program incorporates hands-on exploration.
-Students take on the role of the scientist to plan and carry out investigations, solve problems, analyze and interpret data, construct explanations, and design solutions.
+The focus of the Compass science program is hands-on exploration.
+The campus and its natural beauty serves as a living laboratory.
+Students take on the role of scientist to plan and carry out investigations, solve problems, analyze and interpret data, construct explanations, and design solutions.
 These opportunities allow students to build fundamental concepts over time.
-Students will develop an appreciation for the natural world and its connections.
+Students develop an appreciation for the natural world and the connections within it.

 World Language

-The study of Spanish is an integral part of the Compass curriculum and students have Spanish lessons daily.
-We believe that students learn through immersion.
-By learning to speak a new language, Compass students open windows into other people and cultures.
+The study of Spanish is an integral part of the Compass curriculum.
+Students learn through immersion in daily lessons.
+By learning to speak a new language, Compass students open windows to other people and cultures.
+Other languages are offered through the after-school enrichment programming.